2024–25 Tanjong Pagar United FC season

-The 2024–25 season is Tanjong Pagar United's 19th season at the top level of Singapore football.
-It will be their fifth consecutive season in the Singapore Premier League.
-The club will also compete in the Singapore Cup.
+The 2024–25 season was Tanjong Pagar United's 19th season at the top level of Singapore football.
+It was their fifth consecutive season in the Singapore Premier League.
+The club also competed in the Singapore Cup.

 Season review

 Pre-season

 The 2024–25 Singapore Premier League season will be the first season to be played having a two-year schedule where Tanjong Pagar United participated in the 2024 interim pre-season tournament from 25 February until 19 April.
 The interim pre-season tournament ensure that the players are adequately prepared for an extended new season that will span nearly 12 months.
 Tanjong Pagar United than play against Malaysia Premier League club, Johor Darul Ta'zim II on 31 March 2024 at the Pasir Gudang Stadium in a move to improve Tanjong Pagar United which is mostly compromise of young players.

 Tanjong United Pagar than fly off to Yogyakarta on 29 April in their 'Tour of Indonesia' pre-season friendlies and training where the club will participate in team bonding activities and as well play a series of friendly matches against quality local opposition.
 The club will faced off against Liga 2 club, PSIM Yogyakarta.